Jerome Bruner

 Jerome Seymour Bruner (October 1, 1915 – June 5, 2016) was an American psychologist who made significant contributions to human cognitive psychology and cognitive learning theory in educational psychology.
 Bruner was a senior research fellow at the New York University School of Law.
 He received a BA in 1937 from Duke University and a PhD from Harvard University in 1941.
-He taught and did research at Harvard University, the University of Oxford, and New York University.
+He taught and conducted research at Harvard University, the University of Oxford, and New York University.
 A Review of General Psychology survey, published in 2002, ranked Bruner as the 28th most cited psychologist of the 20th century.

 Education and early life

-Bruner was born blind (due to cataracts) on October 1, 1915, in New York City, to Herman and Rose Bruner, who were Polish Jewish immigrants.
+Bruner was born blind (as a result of cataracts) on October 1, 1915, in New York City, to Polish Jewish immigrants, Herman and Rose Bruner.
 An operation at age 2 restored his vision.
-He received a bachelor's of arts degree in Psychology, in 1937 from Duke University, and went on to earn a master's degree in Psychology in 1939 and then a doctorate in Psychology in 1941 from Harvard University.
-In 1939, Bruner published his first psychological article on the effect of thymus extract on the sexual behavior of the female rat.
+He was awarded a Bachelor of Arts degree in psychology from Duke University in 1937; a master's in psychology in 1939 and a doctorate in psychology in 1941, both from Harvard University.
+Bruner published his first article on a psychological subject in 1939, examining the effect of thymus extract on the sexual behavior of the female rat.
 During World War II, Bruner served on the Psychological Warfare Division of the Supreme Headquarters Allied Expeditionary Force committee under General Dwight D. Eisenhower, researching social psychological phenomena.

 Career and research

-In 1945, Bruner returned to Harvard as a psychology professor and was heavily involved in research relating to cognitive psychology and educational psychology.
-In 1972, Bruner left Harvard to teach at the University of Oxford in the United Kingdom.
+Bruner returned to Harvard in 1945 in the role of psychology professor, focusing on research in the fields of cognitive and educational psychology.
+In 1972, he left Harvard to teach at the University of Oxford in the United Kingdom.
 He returned to the United States in 1980, to continue his research in developmental psychology.
 In 1991, Bruner joined the faculty at New York University (NYU), where he taught primarily in the School of Law.